thekoushikdurgas/tailorapp/lib/docs/SPLASH_NAVIGATION_FIXES.md

 ### **Debug Information**

 - All navigation decisions are logged via `DebugLogger`
-- Search for `'SplashScreen:'` in logs for splash-specific information
+- Search for `SplashScreen` in logs for splash-specific information
 - Router redirect logs provide additional navigation context

 ## 🎉 **Conclusion**